Tammi Reiss: University of Virginia

 Reiss received an athletic scholarship to the University of Virginia and played from 1989 to 1992.
 There, she teamed up with Dawn Staley and twins Heidi and Heather Burge.
 She was coached by Debbie Ryan.
 At the University of Virginia, Reiss became a three-time all American.

 During her stellar college career, she was a four time all league honoree, leading her team to the NCAA Final Four three straight times while being named to the ACC women's championship all tournament squad twice, scoring 1,842 points and making 437 free throws (in both cases, placing in second place all time among women in the school's history) and scoring 139 three-point shots while making 41% of her shots from the three-point line, both of the latter all time school records for women's basketball.

 Reiss got interested in acting during her stint at the University of Virginia, and she took a Drama 101 class there.

 After college and the WNBA

 Frustrated at the lack of a women's professional basketball league in the United States, Reiss returned to her college as an assistant coach.
-After two years, however, the WNBA had formed and Reiss was drafted in the first round (fifth pick) by the Utah Starzz.
+After two years, however, the WNBA had formed and on April 28, 1997, Reiss was drafted with the 5th overall pick by the Utah Starzz.

 Reiss had been scouted by the Starzz after she received a telephone call from WNBA president Val Ackerman, who invited her to attend a veteran tryout camp where WNBA teams would observe prospect players.
 The Starzz were impressed by her play.

+Reiss' debut WNBA game was played on June 21, 1997 in a 61–73 loss to the Sacramento Monarchs where she recorded 16 points, 7 rebounds and 2 assists (also having the most playing time of all of the players from both teams with 38 minutes and 56 seconds).
+She would sustain a sprained ankle injury on July 6, 1998, and although she recovered quickly, would get reinjured on July 11 and miss 5 games.
+The following year, she was waived by the Starzz on June 9, 1999 as part of the final roster cuts before the 1999 season.

-Reiss played for the Starzz during the 1997 and 1998 WNBA seasons, averaging 7.2 points, 2.7 assists and 2.3 rebounds per game.
+Reiss played 50 games in her WNBA career, all 50 of them for the Starzz and had career averages of 7.2 points, 2.7 assists and 2.3 rebounds per game.
+Her final WNBA game was played on August 17, 1998 (only 14 months after her debut game) in a 64–75 loss to the Phoenix Mercury recording 1 point and 1 rebound in 15 minutes of playing time.